ArianaFessel/writings/README.md

-WARNING: They are not primary preoccupations, but this repository might contain disturbing elements, such as body horror, nudity, or mention of suicide.
-Read at your own risk.
+CONTENT WARNING: While they are not primary preoccupations, this repository might contain disturbing elements, such as gore, mention of suicide, or body horror.
+Below you can see specific warnings listed for every piece individually, if any is needed.

 Genres: psychological and/or philosophical fiction, literary prose, poetry.

 These pieces are ordered by the date their first draft or outline was written, unless entitled.
+A title does not imply superiority in comparison with other works, anyhow.
+They all may or may not differ in quality.

 <br>